 Along with the neighbouring community of Warth, Lech has operated as a model energy region since 2010.
 The package of measures included an LED campaign for tourism businesses and the switch to dimmable LED street lights.
 The latter reduced relevant annual energy costs almost by 75 percent!

 Young people were also introduced to the topic of sustainability thanks to the “Klimaschule Lech” climate school project.
 Over the course of the entire 2014/15 school year, all classes discussed the connections between climate, energy and their own personal lifestyles.
 The aim was to apply learnings from everyday life in order to better recognise the effects of one’s own actions.

-As a partner of the “Climate Neutral Alliance 2025,” the municipality of Lech has been carbon neutral since 2019.
-In addition to reducing the avoidable consumption of energy and resources, unavoidable emissions have been compensated for by supporting high-quality climate protection projects.
+As a partner of the “turn to zero,” the municipality of Lech has been carbon neutral since 2019.
+In addition to reducing the avoidable consumption of energy and resources, unavoidable emissions have been compensated for by supporting carefully selected climate protection projects.
 Regarding Lech in particular, CO2 emissions have been reduced by 100% thanks to an offset programme by the international climate protection project of the “myclimate” foundation Switzerland.
-The same applies to Lech Zürs Tourismus GmbH, which, as a climate-neutral company, has been an operating partner of the Climate Neutrality Alliance 2025 since 2018.
+The same applies to Lech Zürs Tourismus GmbH, which, as a climate-neutral company, has been an operating partner of „turn to zero“ since 2018.

 Sustainability never stands still.
 Especially when it comes to the sensitive high-Alpine region, foresight and a subtle touch drive us forward into the future.
 Thinking about tomorrow today: This philosophy is deeply rooted in our minds and hearts.
 It’s gratifying that our special places of power continue to maintain their allure, radiating the same energy yesterday, today and tomorrow.